yangjunsss/ddrd/README.md

 # What's ddrd
-Decentralized Docker Registry Daemon(ddrd) is a daemon process running on each server node for the decentralized docker registry in a P2P system.It supplies HTTP service to interact with other P2P server nodes or client.
+Decentralized Docker Registry Daemon(ddrd) is a daemon running on each P2P node for the decentralized docker registry.It supplies HTTP service to interact with other P2P server nodes or client.

 More detail see this  [blog](http://yangjunsss.github.io/2018-07-05/DDR-%E5%8E%BB%E4%B8%AD%E5%BF%83%E5%8C%96-Decentralized-Docker-Registry-%E9%95%9C%E5%83%8F%E4%BB%93%E5%BA%93%E8%AE%BE%E8%AE%A1/).